chardmd/jamstackbuild/content/posts/2020-05-25-how-to-use-gatsby-starters.md

   gatsby develop
 ```

-2.2 Wait until you see the message "You can now view gatsby-starter-delog in the browser." and navigate to <http://localhost:8000> to view your running application.
+2.2 Wait until you see the message \`You can now view gatsby-starter-delog in the browser.\` and navigate to <http://localhost:8000> to view your running application.

 Done. 🙂